We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Music published by Universal Music Publishing Group and EMI Grove Park Music Ince. and EMI Waterford Music Inc.

-Is presented through special arrangement with Music Theatre International (MTI).
+MAMMA MIA! is presented through special arrangement with Music Theatre International (MTI).
 All authorized performance materials are also supplied by MTI. www.mtishows.com

-Synopsis from MTI:
+Synopsis from MTI

 Act One